Aion Y

-The Aion Y is a compact electric crossover SUV produced by Aion, a marque of Guangzhou Automobile Corporation, since 2021.
+The Aion Y is a battery electric compact SUV produced by GAC Aion since 2021.
 It was revealed as a concept at Auto Guangzhou in November 2020.

 Overview

 The Aion Y was revealed at Auto Guangzhou in November 2020 as a concept previewing the fourth model under the Aion brand.
 It was revealed along two other GAC vehicles; the Trumpchi Empow performance sedan, and a concept vehicle called the GAC Moca.

 The Aion Y was launched in the second half of 2021.
 A ride-hailing-intended version called Aion Y Pio with different side-fenders and front bumper will also be produced.

-On March 29, 2021, Aion started taking pre-sale orders for the Aion Y as the brand’s fourth EV.
-The Aion Y is offered in five models with pre-sale prices ranging from RMB 105,900 to RMB 149,900 (~US$16,128 – US$22,829).
+On 29 March 2021, Aion started taking pre-sale orders for the Aion Y as the brand's fourth EV.
+The Aion Y is offered in five grade levels.
 The Aion Y is equipped with the ADiGO 3.0 automatic driving assistance system, one-button remote parking and 5G in-vehicle entertainment as well as interior features including a LCD instrument panel and large central control screen.
 The Aion Y is available in four cruising range versions of 460, 500, 503 and 600 km.

 The Aion Y features the ADiGO 3.0 autonomous driving system and automatic parking.
 The Y is based on the new GAC GEP 2.0 platform.